 The AutoPi TMU device not just allows users to be connected to the internet, but also to control and create actions via that, like unlocking a car without using a physical key.
-Therefore in the following blog, we will highlight one example, wherein the AutoPi device connects to a Ford Mondeo MK4 2009.
+Therefore in the following article, we will highlight one example, where the AutoPi device connects to a Ford Mondeo MK4 2009.

-For this to work, the bus system through which the doors are controlled, has to be exposed on the OBD port.
+For this to work, the bus system through which the doors are controlled has to be exposed on the OBD port.
 In our case, with the Ford Mondeo, the following article explains that the door control is achieved on MS-CAN with a rate of 125kbit/s.

 How To Record and Play

-- Once the device is online, go to “Car Explorer” -> “CAN Analyzer”.
+Once the device is online, go to “Car Explorer” -> “CAN Analyzer”.

-- In the second step, you need to find the protocol settings required for your specific make and model.
+In the second step, you need to find the protocol settings required for your specific make and model.
 For our model, the following article explains the required protocol settings.
 However, the description yet fails to give up all the information and details such as payload size (#bits) and data length code (DLC) on our Mondeo MK4 are not provided, therefore an experimental approach is required.

 The device makes a "beep" sound when the recording begins and another one when the recording ends.
 Make sure that the CAN command you want to record is happening between the two sounds (like door unlock).

-- If the right protocol settings were applied for the car model you should see hex messages from the CAN bus in your file.
+If the right protocol settings were applied for the car model you should see hex messages from the CAN bus in your file.
 Moreover, the recording is now stored on the device and you can play it back immediately using the CAN player on the right-hand side of the screen

-a.
 If no message is recorded you have to continue with the next protocol settings, and name a new output file e.g. “unlock2.txt”.

-- You will see that a lot of data is returned from the bus that finds the specific command for your function.
+You will see that a lot of data is returned from the bus that finds the specific command for your function.
 We recommend using the filters.
-Typically, a lot of the data is repetitions, so you can start out by removing all the duplicates.
+Typically, a lot of the data is repetitions, so you can start by removing all the duplicates.

-- With the filters, narrow down the results to as few as possible.
+With the filters, narrow down the results to as few as possible.
 Then you can replay the commands one by one and see if you can find the command controlling the function you are looking for.

 Alternatively, if the exact hex message is known it is possible to apply obd.send, e.g. obd.send 048#801804092002F0A0 protocol=51 baudrate=125000

 Not all vehicles may be that easy to allow door lock/unlock control by reading the CAN messages and replaying the same content.
-However it is possible if the door control is exposed and the reader has an idea which messages are intended for door-specific commands for it to become a reality.
+However, it is possible if the door control is exposed and the reader has an idea of which messages are intended for door-specific commands for it to become a reality.